minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
 * If you are changing the role to `Staff`, make sure that the fields `[g/GRADE]`, `[c/CLASS]`, `[rn/RELATIVE'S_NAME]` and `[rp/RELATIVE'S_PHONE]` are not included.
 * If you are changing the role to `Student` or `Parent`, make sure that the fields `[g/GRADE]`, `[c/CLASS]`, `[rn/RELATIVE'S_NAME]` and